Seir Kieran GAA: Triumph, then disappointment – Offaly Hurling 1995 to 1997

 Billy Dooley (0-5) was Offaly's top scorer in the Leinster Senior Hurling Final on 16 July 1995.
 The throw-in was delayed by a cloudburst, accompanied by thunder and lightning, during which Offaly retreated to their dressing room while the Kilkenny players huddled miserably in the dug-outs.
-When play did commence, Offaly answered those who had installed Kilkenny as favorites by recording one of their most total victories (Offaly 2-16, Kilkenny 2-5).
+When play did commence, Offaly answered those who had installed Kilkenny as favourites by recording one of their most total victories (Offaly 2-16, Kilkenny 2-5).
 Although only 0-5 to 0-3 up by half time, the Faithful County had absorbed phenomenal pressure and had broken Kilkenny's resolve by then.
 Offaly's deft flicks and passes opened up the game in the second half, and the scores began to flow.
 With Kevin Kinahan in close attendance, DJ Carey made no headway until too late to matter.
 Since 1980, Offaly had now lifted the Bob O'Keeffe Cup nine times (to seven for the Cats).
 In the All Ireland Semi-final (6 August 1995), Offaly beat Down by 2-19 to 2-8.
 On a sweltering afternoon that sapped the energy of some players, Johnny Dooley's 11-point contribution ensured that there would be no repeat of the Antrim result in 1989.
 Ger Loughnane's Clare team would be the opposition on 3 September, in the 1995 All Ireland Final.
 On all known form, the reigning All Ireland Champions were the better bet to prevail on this occasion – provided they could rise to the same level of intensity as they had shown in the Leinster Final.

 In the event, the Faithful County went down by two points (Clare 1-13, Offaly 2-8).
-While they had known that everything bar the kitchen sink would be thrown at them, Offaly were unbraced for the sheer wall of noise that greeted the Bannermens' entry into the arena. Éamonn Cregan would afterwards reflect that, while Clare were not any fitter than Offaly, their grueling training sessions had conferred an advantage in terms of upper body strength.
+While they had known that everything bar the kitchen sink would be thrown at them, Offaly were unbraced for the sheer wall of noise that greeted the Bannermens' entry into the arena. Éamonn Cregan would afterwards reflect that, while Clare were not any fitter than Offaly, their gruelling training sessions had conferred an advantage in terms of upper body strength.
 Ger Loughnane's astute switches were a factor also, and Offaly only scored 1-2 after the interval.
 Even so, Kevin Kinahan defiantly retained control at full back, and the team's greater skill and craft kept them in the hunt.
 Johnny Pilkington's goal edged them two points in front with four minutes to go, at which stage a couple of wides let Clare off the hook.
 Clare substitute Eamonn Taaffe nabbed what proved the decisive goal when Antony Daly's effort came back off the post.
 Referee Dickie Murphy blew it up after virtually no injury time.
 Having lifted the McCarthy Cup, Daly said in his acceptance speech that Offaly's rise had been an inspiration to teams like Clare.
 This was scant consolation to the runners-up, who had left everything on the pitch in the quest to put All Ireland Titles back-to-back.